MohammadRayhan190720/PH-B10-Next-Half/Milestone-8/Module-46/learning.md

  - use individual field state for each input field => controlled element
  - conterooled element => one object in a state holding all the input field values
  - uncontrolled elemetnt : useRef to creat a reference to the element and access value by useing like : nameRef.current.value
+ - useHook to handle states and submit and error .example react hook form

  - concept of useRef
  - useRef is a React Hook that lets you reference a value that not needed for rendering
   - const ref = useRef(initialValue)

+  ### Custom hook and creat your frist custom hook
+  -

+  ### reuseable form  useing props and children
+  -